iwdgo/largeoutput/README.md

 # Testing when large output is expected

-Some ordinary exercises which are tested using intermediate files.
-The output is compared against a reference using a test helper which returns an error message.
-This error message conforms to testing package.
+An ordinary exercise may have a large output for which the easy `// Output:` becomes unreadable.

+In that case a convenient structure is an `Example` for a reduced set of data and a test and its benchmark for larger outputs.

+If you need to output to a file, you might have to update your code.
+Piping `Stdout` to a file is easier.
+A helper to compare the file to a referenced file returns eventually an error usable by the `testing` package.

 ## How to ?